Hot dog variations: Maine

-The most popular variety of hot dog in Maine is made with natural casing.
-The casing is colored red, and one company refers to their red variety as red snappers and "red rockets".
+A popular hot dog in Maine is colored bright red and known as a "red snapper".
+The idea was brought to the US by a German immigrant, and two companies—W.A.
+Bean and Rice's—competed in sales.
+The color tradition has stuck into modern times.
+Red nappers are typically served in split-top buns.

 Massachusetts

 In Boston, hot dogs are often served steamed as opposed to grilled.
 The Fenway Frank, served at Fenway Park, is a fixture for Red Sox fans, and there are several other local brands such as Pearl that are used.
 Hot dogs in the Boston area are associated with Boston baked beans, though this is not unique to the region.
 Ketchup, mustard, relish, picalilli, and chopped onions are the most common toppings.

+In Fall River, hot doggeries usually sport the naming convention "(owner's name) Coney Island Hot Dogs".
+The various toppings include cheese, Coney Island, chili, and others.

 Michigan

 In southeastern Michigan, restaurants serve what's known as a Coney dog, developed early in the 20th century by Greek immigrants.
 "Coney joints" are very specific as to the ingredients: a beef or beef and pork European-style Vienna sausage of German origin in a natural lamb or sheep casing, topped with a spiced sauce made with ground beef heart, one or two stripes of yellow mustard and diced or chopped white onions.
-There are three variations on the Coney dog: Jackson style, which started in 1914 with a ground beef sauce prior to switching to ground beef heart in the early 1940s, Detroit style, first served in 1917 and made with a more soupy beef heart-based sauce, and Flint style, with Flint Coney Island opening in 1924 serving a specially-developed Koegel's coney topped with thicker, meatier sauce based on a Macedonian goulash, made almost entirely of a finely ground beef heart blend from Abbott's Meat.
+There are three variations on the Coney dog: Jackson style, which started in 1914 with a ground beef sauce prior to switching to ground beef heart in the early 1940s, Detroit style, first served in 1917 and made with a more soupy beef heart-based sauce, and Flint style, with Flint Coney Island opening in 1924 serving a specially developed Koegel's coney topped with thicker, meatier sauce based on a Macedonian goulash, made almost entirely of a finely ground beef heart blend from Abbott's Meat.
 With over 350 chain and independent purveyors of these dogs in the metro-Detroit area alone, an entire restaurant industry has developed from the hot dog and are called Coney Islands.
-A coney dog is not to be confused with a chili dog, a more generic ground beef-based chili-topped hot dog.
-See Coney Island hot dog.